 My general interests are in artificial intelligence, cognitive science, healthcare, education and Latin America.

-I have the ultimate goal of understanding the human mind and behavior in health and disease from a computational perspective.
+I aim to understand the human mind and behavior in health and disease from a computational perspective.
 Then, with that progress and knowledge:

 1) Help design the next generation of solutions to mind and behavioral disease that affects millions of people worldwide.